FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 ::: info

-You will not see [fields, methods or other elements](#additional-fields-and-methods) in the decompiled source code.
+You will not see [fields](#specifying-fields), [method implementations](#implementing-abstract-methods) or other elements in the decompiled source code.
 That's because those are handled by the mixin, and are only applied at runtime.

 :::